 Be proactive.
 As you enter middle age, be proactive and ask your doctor about establishing a prostate cancer screening schedule that makes sense for you, given your risk factors and your family history.
 Exactly when you begin screening depends on certain risk factors, based on incidence rates among different populations.
 These are questions to consider in setting up a proactive prostate cancer screening plan that works for you.

 - Do you have a family history of prostate, ovarian, breast, colon, or pancreatic cancers among your male and female relatives?

 - Do you have African ancestry?

 Take this quiz to find out what age to start talking to your doctor about prostate cancer screening.

 Learn more about screening for prostate cancer.

 Pay attention to warning signs.
 Unfortunately, there often aren’t any early warning signs for prostate cancer.
 A growing prostate tumor usually does not push against anything to cause pain, so the disease may be silent for many years.
 However, there are certain signs and symptoms you should bring to your doctor’s attention.
-In some cases, prostate cancer can cause symptoms that include:
+In some cases, often when the disease is advanced, prostate cancer can cause symptoms that include: